 Last August 16, 2018, a XiamenAir Boeing 737-800 flying as flight 8667 attempted to land the aircraft for the second time at Ninoy Aquino International Airport amidst heavy rains and low visibility after missing the runway during its first attempt to land at the airport.
 The aircraft failed to land properly as the aircraft veered off runway 24 and settled in the grassy patches beside the runway.
 Immediately after the incident, rescue and emergency services were alerted to the scene helping affected passengers and crew to escape from the aircraft.
-This resulted to a 36-hour closure of the airport, affecting hundreds of flights along with tens of thousands of passengers not only in NAIA but from all airports that NAIA serves (Marasigan, 2018).
+This resulted in a 36-hour closure of the airport, affecting hundreds of flights along with tens of thousands of passengers not only in NAIA but from all airports that NAIA serves (Masigan, 2018).
+The Aircraft Accident Investigation and Inquiry Board of the Civil Aviation Authority of the Philippines revealed that the accident was primarily caused by pilot error, including failure to apply Crew Resource Management practices and the decision of the captain to continue the landing on an unstable approach and insufficient visual reference (CAAP, n.d.).